The Theatre School > Admission > Undergraduate Admission > Tuition & Aid

 All students, including new students, have the option of living off-campus.
 Students living off-campus have the option to purchase meal plans but are not required to do so.

 In the admissions decision letter, every admitted Theatre School student is awarded a Theatre School Scholarship ranging between $15,000 and $30,000.
 The scholarship is automatically renewable up to four years, provided the student remains in good standing.
 The scholarship amount is based on a combination of the applicant’s academic record and their audition or interview.

 In addition to The Theatre School Scholarship, we encourage applicants to search for and apply to scholarships outside of DePaul.
 Many scholarships can be found online, through your current school, or through organizations in your community.

 There are several types of need-based financial aid available to admitted students, including federal/state grants and loans.
 To be considered for need-based financial aid, applicants must submit a valid Free Application for Federal Student Aid (FAFSA).
 The FAFSA is not required for scholarship consideration.

 October 1 and can either be submitted through a hard copy (generally available from high school guidance counselor offices or college financial aid offices) or online at

 studentaid.gov.
 To have your FAFSA results reported to The Theatre School, enter DePaul University’s FAFSA code, 001671, in the college section.

 We suggest you complete the FAFSA by

 February 15.
 Because financial aid packages are packaged on a first-come, first-served basis, submitting your FAFSA by this date will insure you receive full consideration for need-based financial aid.

-Financial aid packages are communicated electronically to students only after they have been admitted to The Theatre School.
-Financial aid packages are sent separately from the admissions decision letter and generally arrive by April 1 if a student has submitted the FAFSA and any requested supporting documentation by February 15.
+Financial aid packages are communicated electronically to students shortly after they have been admitted to The Theatre School.
+Financial aid packages generally are available by April 1 if a student has submitted the FAFSA and any requested supporting documentation by February 15.